-USE EXTREME CAUTION WHEN TESTING CLUTCH RELEASE SYSTEM.
+USE EXREME CAUTION WHEN TESTING CLUTCH RELEASE SYSTEM.
 DO NOT TEST IN HIGH TRAFFIC OR PUBLIC AREAS.

-ENGINE OFF TEST
+ENGINE-OFF TEST

-Parking brake set, test the release and engagement of the clutch mechanism.
+With the parking brake set, test the release and engagement of the clutch mechanism.
 Check for the following:

 - 1. Clutch pedal completely up at its home position when released, and that the master cylinder pushrod is fully extended when the pedal is all the way up. - 2.
-Clutch pushrod does not hit brake light switch bracket or anything else under dash. - 3.
+Clutch pedal does not hit brake lamp bracket or other bracket. - 3.
 Low resistance for initial travel when depressing clutch pedal.
 Clutch resistance increasing at 1/3 of full stroke and remaining approximately constant through full travel to the floor. - 4.
 Clutch pedal travel to floor without over-travel of clutch plate.
 Over-travel is characterized by a sudden hard pedal.
-This should not be a problem if the "Hydraulic Bearing Cushion Measurement" was accurately made and is within spec. - 5.
-Clutch pedal travel to floor without hydraulic bearing extending to its travel stop.
-Extending to the travel stop is characterized by a sudden high pressure required to exert further pedal stroke.
-If this condition occurs, damage to the master cylinder seals or slave cylinder will result from continued operation.
-This also will not be a problem if the "Hydraulic Bearing Cushion Measurement" was performed properly and is within spec.
-NOTE: The hydraulic slave cylinder has slightly over 7/8 inch total stroke, minus the cushion that was measured earlier.
+This should not be a problem if the "Hydraulic Bearing Cushion Measurement" was accurately made. - 5.
+Clutch pedal travel to floor without bottoming out hydraulic bearing.
+Bottoming out is characterized by a sudden high pressure required to exert further pedal stroke.
+If this condition occurs, damage to the master cylinder seals or slave cylinder may result from continued operation.
+NOTE: The hydraulic slave cylinder has approximately 7/8 inch total stroke, minus the cushion that was measured earlier.
 Most clutches release within 1/2 inch travel. - 6.
 Smooth system operation with no abnormal noises.

-ENGINE ON TEST
+ENGINE-ON TEST: